tauseef1234/Databricks/README.md

-# ML Projects MSBA - Bentley Univeristy
+# ML Projects MSBA - Bentley University

 This repo showcases the two group ML projects that I worked on during my master's course at Bentley University.